Free museums in London

 - Keep an eye out for free temporary exhibitions at The Curve at the Barbican Centre.

 Free live music in London

 - Bag a spot at one of Southbank Centre's regular free musical performances in the Royal Festival Hall and Queen Elizabeth Hall.

-- See opera for no charge as part of the Royal Opera House's Live at Lunch concerts.
-Or, take the teens for free at the English National Opera with up to four free tickets for under-18s with each full-price adult ticket purchased.
+- See opera for free as part of the Royal Opera House's Live at Lunch concerts.

 - Enjoy free entry to blues bar Ain't Nothing But... from Sunday to Thursday nights.